 Operating under misconceptions, the coin-fed gypsy dined on change.
 She returned yearly, a freshly repaired painted lady without apologies.
-Exposed slightly by her pouting mouth, the gypsy’s crooked teeth painted faintly the color of Daffodil heads bowing to die.
+Exposed slightly in her pouting mouth, the gypsy’s crooked teeth painted faintly the color of Daffodil heads bowing to die.
 The half bodied frozen expression finds redemption through her poesy red cheeks, set back towards a scarlet scarf tied crown and pirate’s lies.
 Perched like a parrot, she sits behind her glass barred cage.
-Shining round emerald green eyes plucked from a wolf by vultures that fly to to the will of her invisible sculptor to fill her up at long last.
+Shining round emerald-green eyes plucked from a wolf by vultures that fly to the will of her invisible sculptor to fill her up at long last.
 Done, he puts down the tools and trades her for a wife.

 Nearly missing her casket wood box, she mechanically forces a finger to point at my heart.
 I see you, I see you.
 Then out flies my first fortune of the season and I catch it as fast as a garden mole.
 Out it slipped from my hungry hands and blew, with all of autumn too, from the vented tent.
-The parade train outside huffs and stomps and stops to allow the flutter of monarchs waive like a protest banner, written in despair and orange powder from their unfurled wings, now left only with mottled spots of white and black eyes.
+The parade train outside huffs and stomps and stops to allow the flutter of monarchs waived like a protest banner, written in despair and orange powder from their unfurled wings, now left only with mottled spots of white and black eyes.
 They rise to the occasion of my good fortune without jealousy, like a dense fog in the last moments of morning.
-Air finally pulls out a shroud of sound, voices ringing in choirs and singing off key dirges in a hundred and one distant languages.
+Air finally pulls out a shroud of sound, voices ringing in choirs and sing dirges in a hundred and one distant languages.

-The deliberate wind whispers lines into my cupped palms, and the pall barer of pain’s fortune read: What say you, magician?
+The deliberate wind whispers lines into my cupped palms, and the pall barer of pain’s fortune read, “What say you, magician?
 What moves the oars echoing waves in still waters?
-Your new name, Shameless, hides behind golden disgrace.
-The gypsy, grins with cold laughter on her breath, sour with whiskey.
-Witch-gray gnarled knuckles extend like cat claws to sharpen on my graceless expression offering more questions.
+Your new name, Shameless, hides behind an alchemist’s golden disgrace.”
+The gypsy grins with cold laughter on her breath, sour with whiskey.
+Witch-gray gnarled knuckles extend like cat’s claws to sharpen on my graceless expression.